vikas-caizin/ngx-print/README.md

 ```

-- Also, if you want to customize the printing window style sheet (CSS) ?
+- Also, would you like to customize the printing window style sheet (CSS) ?
 Hence you can do so by adding infinite styles to another attribute called `printStyle`:

 ```html